 Dana Ortiz, Executive Director

 I came to this vocation in a bit of an odd manner – through a variety of professional experiences that have enriched my life tremendously.
-I have enjoyed a career in chemistry working in a few different industries, including, pharmaceutical development, project management, agricultural metabolism, and winemaking.
+I have enjoyed a career in biochemistry working in a few different industries, including, pharmaceutical development, project management, agricultural metabolism, and winemaking.
 What was God doing when He called me to this position?
 I may have been slow to listen and heed his call, but He is persistent!

 The best things in my life are my faith, my family, friends and travel.
 I love to read, the study of scripture, music, exercise and backpacking and hiking, especially in the mountains.
 Leo and I joke that we fell in love while I was eating his trail dust on trips in the Sierra, and by working alongside homeless families in San Jose.
 And so this job is a bit of a full circle for us!

 This job is a gift and joy.
 I consider it an honor to work though grace with Family Promise guests, board, staff and volunteers.
-To offer the lost art of hospitality, to come alongside the families in the program through a very difficult period in life, to see God actively at work in the lives of so many on a daily basis and to meet people in all walks of life who strive to make the world a bit brighter.
-This beautiful organization truly models one of my favorite passages of scripture, from the minor prophet, Micah 6:8 “And what does the Lord require of you?
+To offer the lost art of hospitality, to come alongside the families in the program through a very difficult period in life, to see God actively at work in the lives of so many on a daily basis and to meet people who strive to make the world a bit brighter.
+This organization truly models one of my favorite passages of scripture, from the minor prophet, Micah 6:8 “And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”